AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-column-project-average-actual-duration-aggregated-grouping.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View and grouping: display project Actual Duration aggregated by the average in a Grouping
+title: "View and grouping: display project Actual Duration aggregated by the average in a Grouping"
 description: You can add the following column in a project report to show the Actual Duration aggregated as an average in a grouping.
 ---